AlanKassis/alankassis.github.io/README.md

 Create a responsive page that displays images and descriptions of projects with accompanying links

 ## Learning goals
 Learn the structure and syntax of HTML and CSS.
 Understand the principles of responsive design, and how to implement them.
 Build debugging skills and become familiar with the browser's inspector tools.

+##
+This is a test